Back to Blog

 So if you’re someone who enjoys building everything from scratch, that can absolutely work.
 If you like having full visibility of what’s being covered and when, and don’t mind putting in the time to research and piece things together, this route can be really rewarding.
 (I mean...
 I enjoyed that route.
 But what do I know, this is literally what I do for a living because I like it 🙃)

-But if you’re reading this and thinking, “I could do this… but I really don’t want to carry all of it myself,” then a structured pathway probably starts to make a lot more sense.
+But if you’re reading this and thinking, “I could do this… but I really don’t want to carry all of it myself,” then a structured pathway that's already made for you probably starts to make a lot more sense.

 If you’re looking for something that reduces that load (a lot!), then following a well-organised, step-by-step pathway that's been purpose-created will be extremely helpful.
 This is why it's an option many home educators tend to choose.
 Having set modules or courses that cover topics in a logical sequence provides clarity and confidence and cuts down the guesswork (or hard work and research) for you as the facilitator of your teen's learning.
 You can climb that mountain in your own way, or you can take the route someone has paved with slabs for an easier walk.